-Where there is a tie for the last available place, due to applicants achieving identical standardised aggregate test scores, preference will first be given to an applicant who is a Looked After or Previously Looked After Child and second to any applicant in receipt of pupil premium (evidence will be required).
-Following this, by an applicant who has a sibling currently in the school.
-(See definitions Appendix 1).
-If this does not resolve the matter, then preference will be given to the applicant(s) who live(s) closest to the school by straight line measurement to the permanent home address (as detailed by the Residency Clause in 1.3 above) by way of electronic measurement.
-In the unlikely event of two applicants with an identical distance competing for a single place, the place will be offered to one applicant on the basis of lots drawn by an independent person (usually a Governor).
+Where there is a tie for the last available place, due to applicants achieving identical standardised aggregate test scores, preference will first be given to an applicant who lives closest to the school by straight line measurement to the permanent home address (as detailed by the Residency Clause in 1.3 above) by way of electronic measurement.
+In the unlikely event of two applicants with an identical distance competing for a single place, the place will be offered to one applicant on the basis of lots drawn by an independent person.